Send the link below via email or IMCopy

 Katniss has to fight other competitors during the Games.

 "Carol reflected momentarily on her lost love.
 She knew that that Snickers in her car would never last in the early August heat.
-Yet the walk was too far, way too far for her to bear."
+Yet the walk was too far, way too far for her to bare."